 This method falls short of the potential earnings that you could make through investing.
 Cash ISAs suit many because the rate of savings is guaranteed, but if those savings rates are below inflation, then the saver is unlikely to make meaningful returns.

 While there are risks involved in any investment, there are also a myriad of ways that you can mitigate those risks.
 It starts with looking at how safe your investment is and assessing your desired risk level going forward.

 How to deal with market ups and downs

 When you’re considering the possibility of investing, your first step should be to accept the reality of market volatility - or in plain language, financial markets going up and down.
 Investing is more often than not, profitable over the long-term, and while it can be uncomfortable to watch your investment value decrease in the short-term, you should see it as part and parcel of being an investor.
 So instead of jumping ship at the slightest dip in value, try to keep calm and think long-term, since it should help you smooth out the market bumps.

-Think of it this way: according to Bloomberg data, people who invested for any 10-year period since 1986 until February 2019 in the FTSE 100 index have had an 87% chance of making a significant profit.
+Think of it this way: according to Bloomberg data, people who invested for any 10-year period between 1986 and 2022, you would have had an 88% chance of making a positive return.

 There are other strategies to help you deal with market volatility: